These Honey and Oats Granola Bars are miles tastier than the store bought ones!!

 Thank you Comvita Manuka Honey for sponsoring this recipe and keeping Vikalinka cooking!

 Do your kids eat school lunches or are you a packed lunch mom?
-Mine has always been turning their noses up at school lunches until Mitchell moved to secondary school and all of a sudden “food is amazing” there.
+Mine have always been turning their noses up at school lunches until Mitchell moved to secondary school and all of a sudden “food is amazing” there.
 Vika is still firmly in a packed lunch category and it gets to be difficult to be creative.
 Brad is the one who makes lunches every morning and she recently cheekily accused him of “getting lazy” with them.
 The nerve!!

 Undoubtedly her lunches are the same every day; a sandwich, a piece of fruit, a yogurt tube and a granola bar.
 Every single day!
 But that’s how she wants it and the main thing that is non- negotiable is a granola bar.
 Other items often come home uneaten but never her granola bar!
 She loves them and so does Mitchell but since he doesn’t bring his lunches to school he feels that he is really being shorthanded on his granola bar allotment.